mskcc/ACCESS-Pipeline/README.md

 - dbSNP & Millis_100G vcf + .vcf.idx files
 - [Virtualenv](https://virtualenv.pypa.io/en/stable/)

+# Provenance
+These CWL modules and python script originated from the [Roslin pipeline](https://github.com/mskcc/roslin-variant) at MSKCC.

 # Installation

 Note: In these instructions, please replace *0.0.26* with the *latest stable version* of the pipeline (see the Releases page).